roman-milk/roman-milk.github.io/magicians-assistant.md

+===

- ****** Magician's Assistant Ch.
-02 ****** byStoryTeller07© Rocking gently on the sofa she wondered at how stupid she had been to allow it to continue.
+Rocking gently on the sofa she wondered at how stupid she had been to allow it to continue.
 Enthusiastically she had thrown herself into a state of hypnosis for Robert to take control.
 All right she hadn't guessed she was actually hypnotised at the time but later.
 Later she did know and simply gave in.
 After several weeks of hypnosis it had been too easy for James to take advantage of her in this vulnerable state, and in any case, some part of her had wanted it.
 Letting it continue, letting it grow more powerful, until now it seemed she was lost, utterly lost to the need that kept her trapped.

  Alice remembered how every evening James played with her, becoming bolder, trying something new each session.
 Each day she would anticipate with a little thrill of excitement what she might have to do next to please him.
 The very thought that he was using her like some plaything had been exciting and knowing she was hooked on his visits wanting them to continue failed to frighten any longer.
 She had no responsibility for what happened since becoming this young mans experimental doll to be played with, enforced to do just whatever he wanted.